Patrick Cleburne: Death and legacy

 Prior to the campaigning season of 1864, Cleburne became engaged to Susan Tarleton of Mobile, Alabama.
 Their marriage was never to be, as Cleburne was killed during an ill-conceived assault (which he opposed) on Union fortifications at the Battle of Franklin, just south of Nashville, Tennessee, on November 30, 1864.
-He was last seen advancing on foot toward the Union line with his sword raised, after his horse was shot out from under him.
-Accounts later said that he was found just inside the Union line, and his body was carried back to an aid station along the Columbia Turnpike.
-Confederate war records indicate he died of a shot to the abdomen, or possibly a bullet through his heart.
+He was last seen, after his horse was shot out from under him, advancing on foot with his sword raised toward the Union line.
+Accounts later said that he was found just inside the Union line, and his body was carried back to a field hospital along the Columbia Turnpike.
+Confederate war records indicate he died either of a bullet to the abdomen, or possibly through his heart.
 When Confederates found his body, he had been picked clean of any valuable items, including his sword, boots, and pocket watch.

 According to a letter written to General Cheatham from Judge Mangum after the war, Cleburne's remains were first laid to rest at Rose Hill Cemetery in Columbia, Tennessee.
 At the urging of Army Chaplain Bishop Quintard, Judge Mangum, staff officer to Cleburne and his law partner in Helena, Cleburne's remains were moved to St. John's Episcopal Church near Mount Pleasant, Tennessee, where they remained for six years.
 He had first observed St. John's during the Army of Tennessee's march into Tennessee during the campaign that led to the Battle of Franklin, and commented that it was the place he would like to be buried because of its great beauty and resemblance to his Irish homeland.
 In 1870, he was disinterred and returned to his adopted hometown of Helena, Arkansas, with much fanfare, and buried in the Confederate section of Maple Hill Cemetery, overlooking the Mississippi River.

 William J. Hardee, Cleburne's former corps commander, had this to say when he learned of his loss: "Where this division defended, no odds broke its line; where it attacked, no numbers resisted its onslaught, save only once; and there is the grave of Cleburne."

-Several geographic features are named after Patrick Cleburne, including Cleburne County in Alabama and Arkansas, and the city of Cleburne, Texas (which also features a statue of Patrick).
+Several geographic features are named after Patrick Cleburne, including Cleburne County in Alabama and Arkansas, and the city of Cleburne, Texas (which also features a statue of Patrick), though natives of the town call it "Klee-burn."
 The location where he was killed in Franklin was reclaimed by preservationists, and is now known as Cleburne Park.
 Though the small monument in the park is often perceived as a monument to Cleburne, it actually is a marker to show where the Carter Family Cotton Gin once stood (the gin being an integral part of the Battle of Franklin, and the Carter House itself being the headquarters of Union Brigadier General Jacob D. Cox).

 The Patrick R. Cleburne Confederate Cemetery is a memorial cemetery in Jonesboro, Georgia, which was named in honor of General Patrick Cleburne.